USS Birmingham (CL-62): Battles of Iwo Jima and Okinawa

 On 26 March, numerous Japanese aircraft attacked the invasion fleet, and Birmingham's gunners contributed to the fleet's anti-aircraft defense.
 Later in the day, the bombardment group closed with the beaches to bombard Japanese defenses.
 Birmingham repeated these attacks in different sectors on 28 and 29 March, and also covered the operation of UDT units preparing the invasion beaches.
 The assault began on the morning of 1 April, and at 06:08, Birmingham opened fire on the target beaches.
 Shortly thereafter, a D3A bomber closed with the ship, but a 5-inch shell damaged the aircraft as it approached, slowing it so the 20 mm and 40 mm guns could take it under fire; the bomber exploded in mid-air some 50 yd from the ship.
 Following the preparatory bombardment, the amphibious assault vessels began to go ashore, and Birmingham transferred control of her guns to a fire direction party ashore; she spent the rest of the day responding to requests for fire support as the soldiers and marines fought their way inland.

-The ship remained off the island for the next several days, and on 6 April, she helped repel a large-scale aerial attack, during which her gunners shot down a D3A bomber and assisted with the destruction of three D4Y torpedo bombers.
+The ship remained off the island for the next several days, and on 6 April, she helped repel a large-scale aerial attack, during which her gunners shot down a D3A bomber and assisted with the destruction of three D4Y bombers.
 Planned fire support duty was canceled the following day when the American fleet received reports that the large battleship Yamato and several other vessels had sortied to attack the invasion fleet.
 Birmingham was among the vessels assembled to block the Japanese flotilla should it break through; she and two cruisers and ten destroyers took up a screening position on the right flank of the Allied fleet.
 At 19:11, Birmingham received news that American carrier aircraft had sunk Yamato, two light cruisers, and three destroyers, neutralizing the threat to the invasion beaches.
 She resumed bombardment duties the next day, remaining on station off the island until 12 April, when she was recalled to help defend the main fleet from a major Japanese air attack.
 During the action, her gunners claimed one Japanese aircraft.